deepam123/causal-inference-toolkit/STUDY_GUIDE.md

 ## ✅ How You'll Know It's Working

-At the end of each method, you'll see an output like:
+At the end of each method, we'll see an output like:

 ```
 ── DiD Results ──────────────────────────────────────